Campaign to Close Rikers

 Voter Guide

-To construct this voter guide, we sent a questionnaire with five questions about New York City’s criminal legal system through the lens of jail population reduction, human rights, community reinvestment, democracy, and environmental justice to all mayoral candidates on the Democratic Primary ballot.
-Five candidates responded to our questionnaire, and their full responses are displayed below.
-For candidates who did not respond to our questionnaire, we sought out emblematic written responses, where available, and transcribed verbal responses from candidate forums, when written responses were unavailable.
+To construct this voter guide, we sent a questionnaire with five questions about New York City’s criminal legal system through the lens of jail population reduction, human rights, community reinvestment, democracy, and environmental justice to all mayoral candidates on the ballot who had met the eligibility criteria to appear in the debates and who had not already publicly announced the end of their campaign.
+One candidate responded to our questionnaire, and his full responses are displayed below.
+For the candidates who did not respond to our questionnaire, we sought out emblematic written or verbal statements regarding Question 1.

 2025 Mayoral Candidate Questionnaire Responses